turingschool/front-end-curriculum/projects/module-1/intention-timer-pair.md

   - An input field should be provided for `What would you like to accomplish during this time?`, `minutes` and `seconds`.
 The `minutes` and `seconds` fields should only accept numbers.
 (Hint: more than one layer should probably be put into place to ensure this.
 Make sure that `e` cannot be accepted.)
   - A `Start Activity` button is provided to submit the data entered into the form.
 When the button is clicked, update your data model with an instance of the Activity class.
   - When the `Start Activity` button is clicked, the user should no longer see the form, and instead see a timer clock.
 The timer clock should display the user-provided minutes and seconds, as well as the description.
 The category should not appear, but the outline of the circle should match the color associated with the category.
-  - If the `Start Activity` button is clicked before the user has entered information into all four inputs, the user will receive an error message, but will not lose any information that was provided.

 ![Complete Form Desktop](./assets/intention-timer/complete-form-desktop.png)
 ![Error Message Desktop](./assets/intention-timer/error-message-desktop.png)